agendav/agendav/doc/source/admin/installation.rst

 Other web servers
 *****************

 AgenDAV should run on any other web server software as well.
+Just read the `Silex Webserver configuration guide <http://silex.sensiolabs.org/doc/web_servers.html>`_.

 Configure AgenDAV
 -----------------